 Within hours of Ekramul’s family releasing the audio tape at a press conference and challenging the agencies to prove their claim that he was an armed and dangerous drug dealer, the Department of Narcotics Control issued a statement saying: “We did not have any file on Mr. Haque and we’re unaware of any record of his involvement in drug dealing.”

-Even the General Secretary of the Awami League, Obaidul Quader, grudgingly admitted that: “One or two mistakes can occur during the ongoing anti-narcotics drives.”
+Even the General Secretary of the Awami League, Obaidul Quader, grudgingly admitted that: “One or two mistakes can occur during ongoing anti-narcotics investigations.”

 The Crossfire Doctrine

 In all of the hundred and fifty-seven cases, the three agencies – the Rapid Action Battalion (RAB), the Bangladesh Police and the Detective Branch – have claimed the men were killed in crossfire.

 The agencies conducted a raid, the agents were fired upon and the men who died, died due to this retaliatory fire done in self-defense.
 This has been the standard line of explanation for all of the encounters.
 But the evidence to back this claim up has at best been thin if not outright dubious.

 They tried something similar in Ekram’s case, but have thus far failed to make a convincing case.
 There are multiple witnesses who saw him unarmed and come in entirely voluntarily.
 As for the tape, the RAB have said they’re probing its authenticity – making the implication that it was doctored in order to discredit the drug war.
 No follow up statements were issued thereafter.

 “This is no war,” Nur Khan put it bluntly.
 “Let’s just call it what it is – extra judicial killings carried out in cold blood by government forces.”

 Nur is a human rights activist who runs the Human Rights Support Society in Dhaka.
 He’s been documenting extra-judicial killings and providing legal and logistical support to those wrongfully targeted by the government.